info1-r1042/make-samples/README.md

 # GNU Make Samples

 This repository acts as support material for the students of Introduction to CS at National Technological University.
+It consists of a series of samples that incrementally show different features of GNU Make.

 ## Getting Started